utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/setting-up.md

 ## Setting up using IntelliJ IDEA project wizard
 The easiest way to setup a new project is via IntelliJ's project wizard (you need to install our IntelliJ IDEA [plugin](./requirements.md#intellij-idea-plugin)).

 In IntelliJ IDEA click `New Project` and select `Godot Kotlin JVM`.
-Fill up the fields and click `Next` when you are done.
+Fill out the fields and click `Next` when you are done.

 ![Wizard 1](../assets/img/wizard_1.png)